89luca89/distrobox/README.md

 Else you can clone the project using `git clone` or using the `download zip` voice after clicking the green button above.

 Enter the directory and run `./install`, by default it will attempt to install in `/usr/local/bin`, you can specify another directory if needed with `./install -p ~/.local/bin`

-# Dependencies

-It depends either on `podman` configured in `rootless mode` or on `docker` configured without sudo (you're in the `docker` group)

-Check out your distro's documentation to check how to.

----

-Minimum podman version supported is 2.10

-Follow the official installation guide here: https://podman.io/getting-started/installation

-Minimum docker version supported is 18.03.1

 # Useful tips